GluuFederation/docs-ce-prod/3.0.1/source/admin-guide/oxtrust-ui.md

 |oxTrust authentication mode|This mode is used for authentication to the Gluu Server GUI|

-Gluu Server uses oxAuth as the first step of authentication in all kind of SSO protocols ( OpenID Connect, SAML, CAS )
+Gluu Server relies on its core component called oxAuth when authenticating users accessing its services.
+User authentication is mandatory step which precedes any interactions defined by a variety of supported SSO protocols ( OpenID Connect, SAML, CAS )

 ![default](../img/admin-guide/auth-management/default.png)

-* Authentication mode: This mode defines the mode used for general authentication with Service Providers.
-The mode defined under this tab will not affect the users accessing the oxTrust administrator interface.
+* Authentication mode: This control defines method used for general authentication in Gluu by default.
+It will also be applied to users accessing the oxTrust administrator interface, unless overriden by "oxTrust authentication mode".
+Remote applications may also specify desired authentication method explicitly by using "acr_values=" url query parameter during initial authorization request of OpenID Connect flows.
-* oxTrust authentication mode: This mode is used when the user is accessing the oxTrust administrator interface using the gluu server hostname.
+* oxTrust authentication mode: This control defines method used when the user is accessing the oxTrust administrator interface using the gluu server hostname.
-* Passport Support: This mode uses third-party authentication e.g. Google+, Twitter, Facebook to authenticate users in Gluu Server.
+* Passport Support: This control enables Passport component, an authentication middleware offering an easy access to a variety of third-party authentication mechanisms, like ones offered by e.g. Google+, Twitter, Facebook, allowing them to easily be used for users' authenticattion in Gluu Server.
-* Custom Script Authenticaiton: This mode uses custom script and enabled in the oxTrust Admin UI.

-#### Default authentication method selection order
+#### Default authentication method precedence
 "Authentication mode" and "oxTrust authentication mode" controls provide you a flexible way to control your default authentication method selection policy.
 "Authentication mode" sets default method oxAuth (core Gluu's component handling all